zellwk/zellwk.com/src/posts/2021-01-20-year-end-review-2020.md

 This experience taught me not to panic when it comes to money.
 There are things that I can do, but I won't be able to do anything when I'm panicking and spreading myself too thin.

-## What can be improved
+## What can be improved?

 ### Hopes and Expectations

-Most of my frustrations came from hoping that something will happen.
+Most of my frustrations came from hoping that something would happen.
 It's a force of habit to hope for things — but hope itself is an expectation.
 When expectations don't materialize, I get disappointed and frustrated.

 So I'm going to stop saying "let's hope" and begin saying "let's see how this unfolds".
 I'm doing this to prevent myself from putting expectations onto myself or others unconsciously.